Is Anne Boleyn England's Most Active Ghost? May 20, 2019 0:19:02 GMT -5 chris likes this

 With one swift swing of his sword, the executioner struck the head of Anne Boleyn from her body.
 In less than 24 hours, Henry VIII was formally betrothed to Jane Seymour and the two were married May 30, 1536.

-The unhappy ghost has also been seen in Chapel Royal of St. Peter ad Vincul, situated within the Tower’s Inner Ward.
+The unhappy ghost also has been reported in Chapel Royal of St. Peter ad Vincul, situated within the Tower’s Inner Ward.
 In the latter part of the 19th century, guards at the Tower noticed what appeared to be a flickering light emanating from the chapel.
-Because the building was empty and no one could have gotten past the guards, the Captain of the Guard climbed a ladder to have a look inside and received the fright of his life.
+Because the building was empty and no one could have gotten past the men on duty, the Captain of the Guard climbed a ladder to have a look inside and got the fright of his life.
 What he saw is described in Ghostly Visitors: A Series of Authentic Narratives, written by an anonymous author calling him/herself “Ghostly Specter” and published in 1882:

 “Slowly down the aisle moved a stately procession of Knights and Ladies, attired in ancient costumes; and in front walked an elegant female whose face was averted from him, but whose figure greatly resembled the one he had seen in reputed portraits of Anne Boleyn.
 After having repeatedly paced the chapel, the entire procession together with the light disappeared.”

-On the night of May 19, 2014, a throng of ghost hunters gathered at Blickling Hall in hopes of encountering Anne’s headless apparition, but for some reason – perhaps she was scared away by the eager spook-chasers – the black carriage carrying the tragic queen did not stop at Blickling that night.
+On the night of May 19, 2014, a throng of ghost hunters gathered at Blickling Hall in hopes of encountering Anne’s headless apparition, but for some reason – perhaps she was scared away by the eager spook-chasers – the black carriage transporting the tragic queen, which is said to haunt several locations in Norfolk, did not stop at Blickling that night.

 Sources: The Life and Death of Anne Boleyn by Eric Ives; Britain's Haunted Heritage by J.A.
 Brooks; Matt Roper, "Britain's Most Haunted Houses – from Headless Anne Boleyn to the Watercress Woman," The Mirror, April 3, 2019; Natalie Gray, "Spook Spotters Turn Out to See Anne Boleyn’s Ghost," ITV Anglia, May 20, 2014; Haunted Rooms; Natalie Grueninger, On the Tudor Trail; The National Trust; The Royal Collection Trust; and Claire, The Anne Boleyn Files, March 19, 2010.